theSdev/optic-mart/design/epics/social/viewfollowees.md

+# Name
-# View Followees
+View Followees

-## Definition
+# Acceptance Criteria
 Users can view the list of users they followed.

-## Additional Information
-User can follow other distributors or visitors on the platform. (./follow.md).